knowledgeboard/knowledgeboard.github.io/templates/blog.md

 I was really happy about how I played with 1 par under my belt on par 3 and almost a par 4 par, ruined by sketch topped pitch.

+### 2024-06-03 23:50

+Monday, there's a new coleague at work, from Sweden I think (Amy's summer student).
+I've spent most of the day preparing magnet stuff, because I was kinda the main talking about with the magnet software xD.

+Did gym in the afternoon.
+Met the guy who deadlifted with me on Friday xD he was immediately complaining about pack pain xD ME TOO BROTHER, ME TOO...
+Did back and my back is well improved now.
+Dunno if I'm hitting legs or golf tomorrow xD Problems :)

+One Pace with A. and early sleep hopefully!